 Tip #5: Cyber Security is a classic example of prevention being better than the cure.
 Organisations should review and gain assurance on the effectiveness of their preventative controls on a regular basis.

-Tip #6: Climate risk is, or will touch all organisations, be it directly or indirectly.
-If not underway already, organisation’s need to examine not only their exposure to the impacts of climate change but also what they are doing to reduce their contribution to the causes.
+Tip #6: Climate risk is impacting all organisations, be it directly or indirectly.
+If not underway already, organisation’s need to examine not only their exposure and responses to the impacts of climate change but also what they are doing to reduce their contribution to the causes.

 Tip 7: At ABM we firmly believe that businesses must ‘sell risk, not buy insurance’.
 This means having a robust Risk Management program.
 Organisations should assess the organisation’s Risk Management competency and develop a plan to address the gaps.